anagrambuild/breeze-sdk/README.md

 # Breeze SDK

-A comprehensive TypeScript SDK for interacting with the Breeze API, providing a clean interface for fund management, user operations, and transaction handling.
+A comprehensive TypeScript SDK for interacting with the Breeze API, providing a clean interface for user yield tracking, balance management, and transaction handling.

 ## Installation